MrKingfisher/Chromapper-DraggableWindows/README.md

 # Known Issues
 - Strobe Generator Window only remembers horizontal position when you close the window and reopen it.
 - Color Selection Window doesn't fully hide itself and is a bit slow to disappear.
-- Bpm Tapper 'opens/closes with right shift key' does not fully hide window when closed after benig dragged vertically up.
+- Bpm Tapper 'opens/closes with right shift key' does not fully hide window when closed after bring dragged vertically up.
-- Note editor 'N key' is slow to fully apear once toggled on and will temporarily immobilize the option to move it for aprox 2 seconds (vertically).
+- Note editor 'N key' is slow to fully appear once toggled on and will temporarily immobilize the option to move it for aprox 2 seconds (vertically).
 - Note editor also vertically resets its position after being closed.

 # Todo - maybe?
 - Solve some of the known issues
-- save corrent position of all windows
+- save current position of all windows